-- 4.1 Reduce stigma and discrimination associated with STIs - 4.2 Expand culturally competent and linguistically appropriate STI prevention, care, and treatment services in communities disproportionately impacted by STIs - 4.3 Address STI-related social determinants of health and cooccurring conditions
+- 4.1 Reduce stigma and discrimination associated with STIs - 4.2 Expand culturally competent and linguistically appropriate STI prevention, care, and treatment services in communities disproportionately impacted by STIs - 4.3 Address social determinants of health and co-occurring conditions

 To address the STI epidemic, recognizing the negative impacts of stigma and the importance of cultural competence is required.
 CDC's Recommendations for Providing Quality Sexually Transmitted Diseases Clinical Services, 2020, provides recommendations to U.S. health care providers for quality clinical services for STIs in both primary and STI specialty care settings.
-The report acknowledges IOM's framework for health care quality that is "essential for provision of quality [STI] clinical care services."
-48, 114 The framework includes the element of patient-centeredness, which is intended to "ensure attention to issues that disproportionally affect vulnerable populations" and to facilitate a "friendly and welcoming environment through cultural sensitivity."48 Lastly, the framework includes the element of equity, with the intent of ensuring universal access to quality health care.
-For example, 11 states have laws that criminalize behavior that potentially exposes others to STIs.20 Criminalization laws are another and tangible negative impact of stigma that often do not reflect the evidence.
-The U.S. Department of Justice, in guidance still in effect in the context of HIV, has encouraged states to use scientific evidence to re-examine such laws.
-115
+The report acknowledges the IOM's framework for health care quality that is "essential for provision of quality [STI] clinical care services."
+The framework includes the element of patient-centeredness, which is intended to "ensure attention to issues that disproportionally affect vulnerable populations" and facilitate a "friendly and welcoming environment through cultural sensitivity."
+Lastly, the framework includes the element of equity, with the intent of ensuring universal access to quality health care.

-Federal partners have a role in reducing STI-related health disparities by supporting communities to engage in local solutions and training providers to deliver culturally competent, trauma-informed, and compassionate comprehensive sexual health care, free of judgment and discrimination.
-Social determinants of health and comorbidities must be addressed to reduce STI-related health disparities and inequities.
+Federal partners have a role in reducing STI-related health disparities by supporting communities to engage in local solutions and funding the training of providers to deliver culturally competent, trauma-informed, and compassionate comprehensive sexual health care, free of judgment and discrimination.
+Social determinants of health and comorbidities must be addressed to reduce health disparities and inequities.
 Efforts to do so include promoting STI prevention and care in programs such as those involving housing, education, and the justice system, as well as those linking STI patients to medical home, behavioral health, housing, food, and employment resources.
 For example, CDC has funded the Community-based Approaches to Reducing STDs initiative to support efforts to improve the health of populations disproportionately affected by STIs.
-116 The initiative's key strategies include responding to social determinants of sexual health, improving the design and implementation of STI prevention services, and promoting individual health care-seeking behavior in more than 12 unique communities.
-Structural changes that grew out of the projects have led to new referral systems in the areas of education, substance use treatment, and even employment.
+The initiative's key strategies include responding to social determinants of sexual health, improving the design and implementation of STI prevention services, and promoting individual health care-seeking behavior in more than 12 unique communities.
+Structural changes that grew out of the projects have led to new referral systems in the areas of education, substance abuse treatment, and even employment.

 The STI Plan's tailored objectives support the goal of reducing STI-related health disparities and health inequities.
-These include objectives that emphasize patient-centered improvements such as reducing stigma associated with STIs and fostering treatment service environments that are more conscious of the needs of affected populations.
+These include objectives that emphasize patient-centered improvement, such as reducing stigma associated with STIs and fostering treatment service environments that are more conscious of the needs of affected populations.
 In addition, an important objective is intended to foster improvement in social determinants of health and comorbidities, which can both amplify and perpetuate the negative impact of STIs.